Victorian Fashion for Women: New Rococo and Bustle Periods

 Shoes

-Just like in the previous period, New Rococo shoes’ basic styles were divided into slippers and cloth boots.
+Just like in the previous period, New Rococo shoes’ basic styles were divided into slippers-like heels and cloth boots.

-The materials of the slippers were silk and crepe, and their colors matched the skirt attire.
-Compared with heels in the romanticism period, their heels were higher.
+The materials of slippers-like heels were silk and crepe, and their colors matched the skirt attire.
+Compared with heels in the Romanticism period, their heels were higher.

 With adjustable designs on the side, women generally wear cloth boots for outdoor streetwear.
 Again, the heels are higher than during the romanticism period.